-The Prison Project Committee will work with the Prison Branch chaired by Yvette Long.
+The Prison Project Committee will work with the Prison Branch chaired by Yvette Long, Morris County.

 The Religious Affairs Committee shall include ministerial and lay religious leaders who are members of the unit.
-Chaired by, Reverend Sonya Redd.
-It shall:
+Chaired by, Diane Hawkins, New Brunswick.

 - Promote an educational program designed to give moral and ethical interpretation to the civil rights struggle;

 - Interpret the work of the Association to organized religious groups of all faiths;